 The site will be entirely enclosed within perimeter security fencing.
-The gated entry/exit drives will control vehicular access onto and off of the property.
+The gated entry/exit drive will control vehicular access onto and off of the property.
 Circulation and parking will be consistent with City parking standards as determined by City Staff.

-The structure includes truck access to an internal loading area for each of the two units.
+The structure includes truck access to an internal loading area.
 A paved surface is proposed for the main drive aisles and parking areas.
 The Project will be developed in one Phase.
 Operations are anticipated to be similar to that of a standard wholesale nursery.
 Hours will be consistent with Ordinance 552.
 Medical marijuana facilities may operate between the hours of 8:00 am and 10:00 pm up to seven days per week.
-The cultivation and processing of marijuana requires staff to be present on premises 24 hours per day.
+The cultivation of marijuana requires staff to be present on premises 24 hours per day.
 Only authorized staff and delivery personnel will be allowed to enter the premises.